 UsageSnapshotrows record what each tenant consumed in a window.
 The monthly job reads these against the subscribed plan’s overage rates to add overage line items to the next invoice. - A monthly Hangfire recurring job (

 billing-monthly-invoices) registered at module startup.
-Runs at0 5 1 * *UTC — 00:05 UTC on the 1st of each month — and generates a Draft invoice per active tenant for the previous period. - 15 endpoints at
+Runs on cron5 0 1 * *UTC — 00:05 UTC on the 1st of each month — and generates a Draft usage invoice per active tenant for the previous period. - Email notifications — issuing an invoice raises

-/api/v1/billing/...covering plans, subscriptions, invoices, and usage.
+/api/v1/billing/...covering plans, subscriptions, invoices, usage, and PDF download.
 Two coarse permissions:Billing.ViewandBilling.Manage.

 Architecture at a glance